Beginner's Guide to Buying Mineral Based Home Decor

 Points: Across all classes of quartz, the most important drivers of value are the size, quantity and integrity of the crystal points.
 Pure Quartz is often found in clusters of points without an outer shell of rock or green earth crystalline bonded to it, and the distinctiveness of the points drives pricing.
 Points can be brittle, and some peripheral unevenness or chipping is to be expected.
 But "Purity" is fundamental to value, and most buyers are attracted to the item's elegant simplicity.
 Broken or chipped points damage value when they detract from the beauty and integrity to the piece or impede light interactions.

 Translucency and Opaqueness: somewhat counter-intuitively, value increases the more translucent the Pure Quartz is, and the more opaque the Smoky Quartz is.
 The clearer the Pure Quartz the better, as it reflects and refracts light more capably.
 By contrast, a rich, deep brown or dark grey Smoky Quartz piece will command a higher price than an item that is mostly clear.

-To recap: The value of all natural décor is a combination of its aesthetic beauty, weight & size, rareness.
+The value of all natural décor is a combination of its aesthetic beauty, weight & size, rareness.
 With crystals, how they interact with light is equally important.
 And within classes of crystals, there are specific attribute that matter most -- for Agate, it’s the brilliance, crystal core presence, complexity and pattern; for Amethyst it’s the color intensity and the size and symmetry of the crystals; for Quartz it’s the size, quality and translucency of the points.